Current Job Openings

 The Assistant to the Executive Board maintains all official records of the student association.
 Primary duties include producing board meeting agendas, taking Executive Board meeting minutes and producing all ASEC official documents and correspondence.

 The Executive Board’s Communication Assistant is responsible for marketing all student association initiatives and providing timely information regarding association meetings, committee work and the ongoing work of the ASEC Executive Board.
 The position updates all ASEC social media sites and the ASEC web page.

 The Executive Officer for Administrative Liaison is the primary student administrator of the Association and is the student representative at the Board of Trustees meetings and other official functions of the College.

 The Executive Officer for Budget and Finance is the financial manager of the Association and monitors Association budgets and programs.
-This position chairs the Service and Activity Fee budget allocation process.
+This position chairs the Service & Activity Fee budget allocation process.